learn-academy-2023-alpha/full-stack-rails-awesomely-amazing-instructors/README.md

 - Add an alias in route
   - Alias is almost like a variable that we can reference when routing

 ## New
-  - displays a form
+- Displays a form
 - GET request
 - read CRUD

 - ORDER MATTERS IN THE ROUTES!
 Make sure that any GET request that does not need a param goes before the show route which does require a param

+## Create
+- Adds content from the form to the database
+- POST request
+- create CRUD actions

+- Strong params give an extra layer of protection on user input to only allow that specific model and columns into the database.
+- Strong params are located after the keyword private which keeps anything under from being called outside of that file.